scotfree/fuelscape/docs/README.md

 * *Secondary:* Platform for non-specialists to craft fuel reduction plans, generate needed documentation for funding and regulatory documents, and track progress and outcomes over time.

-* *Teritary:* a "data narrative" (notebook) walking non-specialists through the process.
+* *Tertiary:* a "data narrative" (notebook) walking non-specialists through the process.

 ## Big Questions

 ### Current best practices for modeling fuel removal projects?
-Duh - what else is out there already and can/should we just use that?
+What else is out there already and can/should we just use that?

+Thus far there doesn't seem to be a widely used general approach here.
+There are a few papers suggesting them or summarizing results.
+IN particular, a [Forest Service](https://www.fs.usda.gov/psw/publications/documents/psw_gtr261en/psw_gtr261_085.pdf) mentions a "Spreadsheet Model" for fuel reduction cost estimation - however, I have not yet been able to find a version of it.

+The standard approaches seem to largely be simple models run to simple area based approaches.
+There's a quick ChatGPT take on this below, but essentially they mostly set a per-acre cost for broad treatment types, then modify this with large location features: North vs South half of California, for example - or critically, whether the treatment area is in the Wildland Urban Interface (WUI).
+These are great places to start and we need to agree with these models or justify where we differ.

+They do seem to lack some general properties which may justify the need for the Fuelscape tool:
+* don't address carbon impacts in general - this may be useful for certain grant and funding structures, beyond local desire for "green" projects
+* don't express biochar production specifically - impact not only on carbon but other modeled aspects: cost, risk, staff, etc.
+* take an existing plan and predict cost - not a way to make a plan and help get it deployed

+These "product" observations lead to some "technical" preferences:

 #### Requirements
 * open source free software